 3. Pinnacles National Park

-Just a bit of general information about Pinnacles: it has two entrances and there is no through road.
-If you’re looking to camp, go through the eastern entrance near Hollister.
+Just a bit of general information about Pinnacles: it has two entrances and there is no through-road.
+If you’re looking to camp, go through the eastern entrance near Hollister to access Pinnacles Campground.
 The western entrance outside Soledad is for day use only.
 Both entrances provide access to all park features.
 You just have to hike.
-Also, Pinnacles gets to be over a 100 degrees in the summertime, so enjoy this park in the fall, winter, and spring.
+Also, Pinnacles gets to be over 100 degrees in the summertime, so enjoy this park in the fall and spring.
+In winter, rains can complicate visits to its caves, so check the website for updates.

 The volcanic rock structures are a playground for rock climbers.
 Novices and experts alike will be able to find a route here.
 Just watch out for crumbling rock — these rocks are much softer than granite.
 Peregrine falcons and hawks nest there, so call ahead to ensure the route is open during nesting season.

 If you’re more into going under rocks and not climbing over them, squeeze through talus caves that are home to bat colonies.
 Talus caves are not real caves, but the remnants of rocks falling and getting stuck in chasms.
 Pinnacles hosts two sets of these caves: Bear Gulch and Balconies.
-It can get pretty dark so bring a flashlight.
-Parts of the cave will be periodically closed for the bat colonies that roost there.
+It can get pretty dark so bring a flashlight and even a light jacket, as it can also be much cooler.
+The caves are periodically closed to protect nursing bats, so check the park’s NPS website for updates.

 Chalone Peak and High Peaks

 Hike the Chalone Peak trail to get a spectacular view of the Salinas Valley, Santa Lucia Range to the south, and the Gavilan Range to the north.
-Hiking the High Peaks Trail offers the best look at Pinnacles volcanic history and the chance to spot a rare California condor.
-Pinnacles are one of the few places these enormous, and kind of terrifying, birds make their home.
-Trailblazers of the 1930s got creative with the high part of the trail: steps have been carved into the rock and handrails were made over steep red and green hued rock formations and tunnels.
+Hiking the High Peaks Trail offers the best look at the area’s volcanic history and the chance to spot a rare California condor.
+Pinnacles is one of the few places these enormous, and kind of terrifying, birds make their home.
+Trailblazers of the 1930s got creative with the high part of the trail: steps have been carved into the rock and handrails were made over steep red and green-hued rock formations and tunnels.
 On the lower part of the loop, native wildflowers blossom filling the dry river bed with a colorful carpet.